dorian-trader/ttm-lows/readme.md

 python 52lows.py
 ```

+### run and post to discord

+do this in linux. if you dont have linux, use wsl otherwise line endings will be stupid.

-if you have a discord bot, add a local .env file with your bot token and channel id
+add a local `.env` file with your bot token and channel id
 ```bash
 DISCORD_BOT_TOKEN=your_discord_bot_token
 DISCORD_CHANNEL_ID=your_discord_channel_id